 Thanksgiving is one of my favorite holidays and it is not strictly because of the food (sowwweeyy).
 My Dad and I started a tradition six years ago of participating in the annual Sheltering Arms Turkey Trot.
-It is such a special way to start the day focused on gratitude for your health, friends & family while helping raising money for others in the community in need.
+It is such a special way to start the day focused on gratitude for your health, friends & family while helping to raise money for others in the community in need.
 The energy is contagious and a fun way to see people of all ages trotting and enjoying the morning.
 If you haven’t participated in the past, I highly recommend checking out this nationwide race.
 It’s a great way to get the entire family involved and active.

 But back to the topic at hand, PIES!
 This was my first attempt at making a pumpkin pie and I was pleasantly surprised at how simple and easy it was to make.
 I have never liked the traditional pumpkin pie but I wanted to make a FODMAP safe and healthified version that I would like.
-I also cut the work in half by using a pre-made gluten free pie crust instead of making one from scratch.
+I also cut the work in half by using a pre-made gluten-free pie crust instead of making one from scratch.
 I’m all about finding shortcuts where applicable and this is a huge time saver.
-I received rave reviews from this dessert as people said it wasn’t as heavy as the traditional and almost had more of a mousse like taste.
+I received rave reviews from this dessert as people said it wasn’t as heavy as the traditional and almost had more of a mousse-like taste.Print

-Follow instructions for the Gluten Free Pie Crust.
+- Follow instructions for the Gluten-Free Pie Crust.
 (It is important to poke holes in the crust in order to prevent a soggy bottom.)

-*While the crust is blind baking, combine the pie filling ingredients in a large bowl, whisk well.
+- *While the crust is blind baking, combine the pie filling ingredients in a large bowl, whisk well.

-Let the pie shell rest for 10 minutes before adding the pumpkin filling.
+- Let the pie shell rest for 10 minutes before adding the pumpkin filling.
 Fill until it reaches almost the top of the pie crust.

-Bake at the temperature recommended for your specific pie crust for 45-50 minutes or until the center no longer jiggles.
+- Bake at the temperature recommended for your specific pie crust for 45-50 minutes or until the center no longer jiggles.
 Note: if the crust begins to brown too quickly, you can reduce the heat slightly.

-Let the pie cool before serving.
+- Let the pie cool before serving.
 Make sure to store covered in the refrigerator.

 *Blind Baking is defined as the process of baking a pie crust or other pastry without the filling.
 This is necessary when it will be filled with an unbaked filling (such as with pudding or cream pies), in which case the crust must be fully baked.
 It is also called for if the filling has a shorter bake time than the crust, in which case the crust is partly baked.
-Blind baking is also used to keep pie crust from becoming soggy due to a wet filling.-Wikipedia
+Blind baking is also used to keep the pie crust from becoming soggy due to a wet filling.-Wikipedia

-Garnish suggestions: You can use cacao nibs and left over coconut cream.
+Garnish suggestions: You can use cacao nibs and leftover coconut cream.